rvpant/rvpant.github.io/index.md

 Below are links to some project highlights as well as poorly structured thoughts on related technical topics of interest.

- **Is there a problem with multilingual LLM evals?**: some thoughts on the current state of LLM evals designed for multilingual applications -- somewhere between a literature review, exploratory project, and unstructured questions [here]().
+ **Thoughts on multilingual LLM evals**: some thoughts on the current state of LLM evals designed for multilingual applications -- somewhere between a literature review, exploratory project, and unstructured questions [here]().

  **Multilingual LLMs + mech interp**: a series of experiments on English-dominant and multilingual LLMs, leveraging methods from mechanistic interpretability and frontier computational lingustics research to probe linguistic properties and structure in these models.
 To do so, I leverage the unique South Asian language of Hindi/Urdu, which is often outside of the training data of these models and allows for some interesting "minimal pair"-style experiments.
 A more complete write up is [here](https://rvpant.github.io/multilingual/) with code demos coming soon.